 Executive Vice President and Chief Financial Officer, Cisco Systems, Inc.

 Kelly A. Kramer joined Gilead’s Board of Directors in August 2016.
-Ms. Kramer is currently Executive Vice President and Chief Financial Officer of Cisco Systems, Inc. She previously served as Vice President and Chief Financial Officer of GE Healthcare Systems and Chief Financial Officer of GE Healthcare Biosciences.
+Ms. Kramer is currently Executive Vice President and Chief Financial Officer of Cisco Systems, Inc. Prior to that she was Senior Vice President of Corporate Finance at Cisco.
+She previously served as Vice President and Chief Financial Officer of GE Healthcare Systems and Chief Financial Officer of GE Healthcare Biosciences.
 Ms. Kramer has also worked in GE’s Corporate Headquarters, Transportation Systems and Aerospace divisions.
 She is a member of the board of the Silicon Valley Chapter of City Year, a non-profit organization that provides educational support for at-risk students in poor communities.

 |Kevin E. Lofton, FACHE|